finbourne/lusid-sdk-csharp/sdk/docs/ReconciliationsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ReconciliationsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ReconciliationsApi>();
             var scope = "scope_example";  // string | The scope of the reconciliation
             var createReconciliationRequest = new CreateReconciliationRequest?(); // CreateReconciliationRequest? | The definition of the reconciliation (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // Reconciliation result = apiInstance.CreateScheduledReconciliation(scope, createReconciliationRequest, opts: opts);

                 // [EXPERIMENTAL] CreateScheduledReconciliation: Create a scheduled reconciliation Reconciliation result = apiInstance.CreateScheduledReconciliation(scope, createReconciliationRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));